info@hwscenter.com

 How Serious Is It?

-Migraines without aura can range from moderately painful to severely disabling.
-In addition to causing significant disruptions in daily life, studies have shown that this type of migraine is associated with an increased risk of ischemic stroke, though the risk is higher in those with migraines with aura.
+Migraines Treatment without aura can range from moderately painful to severely disabling.
+In addition to causing significant disruptions in daily life, studies have shown in this type and is associated with an increased risk of ischemic stroke

 Causes and Risk Factors:

-The exact cause of migraines remains unclear, but modern research suggests they result from a combination of genetic, neurological, hormonal, and environmental factors.
+The exact cause of Migraine remains unclear, but modern research suggests they result from a combination of genetic, neurological, hormonal, and

 1. Neuropeptides:One major factor is the activation of the trigeminal nerve, which releases pain-related neuropeptides like CGRP (calcitonin gene-related peptide).
 This release triggers inflammation and pain in the brain’s blood vessels.

 2. Estrogen Fluctuations:Hormonal changes, especially in estrogen levels, are a significant trigger.
-Women are more likely to suffer from migraines, particularly around menstruation, pregnancy, or menopause.
-Interestingly, it is often the fluctuation—not just low levels—of estrogen that leads to migraines.
+Women are more likely to suffer from migraines treatment, particularly around menstruation, pregnancy, or menopause.
+Interestingly, it is often the fluctuation not just low levels of estrogen that leads to migraines.

-4. Genetics:Migraines tend to run in families.
+4. Genetics:Migraines treatment end to run in families.
 If one parent has migraines, there’s about 50% chance their child will too.
 If both parents are affected, that risk rises to 75%.
+And it can be solved by Migraine Treatment

 Menstrual Migraines:

-Over half of all women with migraines experience attacks around their menstrual periods.
-These migraines typically occur in the days before, during, or just after menstruation.
-However, most individuals with menstrual migraines also experience them at other times during the month.
+Over half of all women with experience attacks around their menstrual periods.
+These typically occur in the days before, during, or just after menstruation.
+However, most individuals with menstrual migraines treatment also experience them at other times during the month.

 Diagnosis:

-There is no definitive test for migraine without aura.
+There is no definitive test for it.
 Diagnosis is primarily based on clinical history and symptoms, following criteria from the International Classification of Headache Disorders (ICHD-3).
 A diagnosis is made when a person has experienced at least five attacks with the following features:

 • Lasting 4 to 72 hours